 Walk through Central Park and enter the MET

-You are now going to walk through the lung of the city.
+You will now stroll through the lung of the city.
 Central Park is a natural space in the middle of the city where you can disconnect and breathe fresh air.
-You can rent a bike for hours and walk through the different scenarios of series that have been filmed there.
+You can rent a bike by the hour and walk through the different sets of series that have been filmed there.

 Make a stop for lunch at Tavern on the Green, the most famous restaurant in Central Park, with a nice terrace and the best American food.